-Obtain the GRE Information and Registration Bulletins - you can pick them up in Stright or at Advising and Testing In Pratt.
+Obtain the GRE Information and Registration Bulletins - you can pick them up in Stright or at the Department of Disability Access and Advising In Pratt.

 Hint: Take the General Test in the summer.
 That way, if you do poorly you may have time to study more and retake it.
 Also, it is better to send your graduate school applications in early.

 2 types of math problems:

 Hint: If you have not had a math class in a while, taking one may improve your grade in this area.